joehart2001/nanoboost/README.md

 This repository is organized to facilitate reproducibility and understanding of the NanoBoost methodology:

-- `scripts/` - Python scripts for data processing and model training
+- `scripts/` - Python scripts for data processing and model training.

 ## Getting Started